andrewflbarnes/overthewire/krypton/README.md

 https://overthewire.org/wargames/krypton/krypton<level>.html
 ```

+Files which require decoding for the next level can be found in `/kypton/krypton<current level>/krypton<next level>` e.g.
+if you are on level 1 then you will find the ciphertext in `/krypton/krypton1/krypton2`

 ##### 0

 Decode the password from the [level 0 page][2]

 ##### 1

+Standard ROT13
+`tr 'A-Z' 'N-ZA-M' < /krypton/krypton1/krypton2`

+##### 2

 [1]: <https://overthewire.org/wargames/krypton/> "krypton wargames landing page"